kcking/brainrs/brainidf/README.md

 ### WiFi Build

 ```
+# Edit partitions.csv to make all app partitions 2MB so the binary fits.
-# Set SSID/PASSWORD in your environment vars somehow
+# Set SSID/PASSWORD to your wifi credentials in environment vars.
 cargo run --release --no-default-features -F wifi
 ```